flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 For comparison, the 68000 uses a vector table to handle exceptions, so execution will be redirected whenever a fault is detected.

+### (Lots of) more memory

+It's fascinating to realise the amount of content the NES managed to show with only [2 KB of RAM](nes#memory).
+Well, the Super Nintendo now features **128 KB of SRAM** (still called 'Work RAM' or WRAM).
+That's 6400% more general-purpose memory than its predecessor.

+So, what can developers do with this?
+Anything they desire, really.
+WRAM is used to store variable information for the game.
+The greater the space, the more information can be stored and processed (thus, saving in [catridge hardware](nes#cartridgegame-data)).
+Bear in mind, however, the following sections in this article will show you that the Super Nintendo is a fairly complex machine (albeit its 'simplistic' CPU), I tend to call this console a 'collection of mini-computers/subsystems'.
+Now, each subsystem may need data from the CPU.
+Thus, programmers may allocate part of WRAM to process that information, thereby justifying the need for 128 KB.

 ## Graphics

 After everything said so far, let me tell you that the graphic subsystem of this console is a true work of engineering.
-With such a constrained CPU, one would imagine the SNES could never cast a shadow on its competitor featuring a '32-bit' Motorola 68000.
-Yet, Nintendo and Ricoh engineers managed to find clever tricks that take advantage of the way CRT displays behave, thereby expanding the capabilities of this console without requiring expensive state-of-art components.
+With such a constrained CPU, one would imagine the SNES could never cast a shadow on [its competitor](mega-drive-genesis) featuring a '32-bit' Motorola 68000.
+Yet, Nintendo and Ricoh engineers managed to find clever tricks that take advantage of the way CRT displays behave, thereby expanding the capabilities of this console without requiring expensive state-of-the-art components.

 In any case, before we go in-depth I strongly recommend reading the [NES article](nes#graphics) first since it introduces useful concepts that will be revisited here.